ErHaWeb/klaro_consent_manager/Documentation/Features/Index.rst

 This keeps the extension compatible with TYPO3's Content Security Policy handling in TYPO3 v13 and TYPO3 v14.

+..  _features-compatibility:

 TYPO3 v13 and v14 compatibility
 ===============================

-The same extension release supports TYPO3 v13 and TYPO3 v14.
-Site Sets are the recommended integration path for both versions.
-Static TypoScript Includes remain available for projects that still use TypoScript records.
+The same extension release supports TYPO3 v13 and TYPO3 v14. :ref:`Site Sets
+<configuration-site-set>` are the recommended integration path for both
+versions. :ref:`Static TypoScript Includes <configuration-typoscript>` remain available for projects that still use TypoScript records.

 Backend module labels changed in TYPO3 v14, but the Klaro records, Site Configuration fields, TypoScript settings, ViewHelper, TypoScript condition, middleware, and frontend behaviour remain the same.
 See :ref:`compatibility` for the exact TYPO3 v13/v14 backend paths and configuration differences.

+..  _features-vanilla-javascript:

 Vanilla JavaScript
 ==================